Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 - D: Dirty
 - A: Accessed
 - P: page is present in physical memory (1) or not(0)
-- Avail: availabel for system programmers
+- Avail: available for system programmers

 ### Memory

-performance is *not unifrom*!
+performance is *not uniform*!
 - cache and virtual memory effects can greatly affect program performance.

 *typed*
-- different kinds of memory behave differentyl
+- different kinds of memory behave differently

 *not unbounded*
 - It must be allocated and managed